Decoupled Subgraph Federated Learning: Related Work

+\textbf{SFL with knowledge of cross-subgraph interconnections.} Relevant works include~\citep{yao2024fedgcn} (\textsc{FedGCN}),~\citep{lei:2023federated} (\textsc{FedCog}), and~\citep{chen:2021fedgraph,du:2022federated}. \textsc{FedGCN} securely transmits cross-client neighbor information once before training, preventing the server from accessing local data but exposes aggregated node features to neighboring clients.
+This can risk data leakage since node features often contain meaningful patterns. \textsc{FedCog} decouples local subgraphs into internal and border graphs, with graph convolution divided between them.
+It requires sharing intermediate embeddings, effectively performing a convolution on the global graph.
+Other methods employ sampling techniques to address the challenges of SFL~\citep{chen:2021fedgraph, du:2022federated}.

+In summary, all prior approaches rely on sharing original or generated node features or embeddings (except \textsc{FedPub}) and assume homophily, which often does not hold in real-world settings.

 \textbf{Structural information in GNNs.} Recent studies have revealed limitations in the capacity of GNNs to capture the structure of the underlying graph.
-To overcome this obstacle, some works explicitly incorporate structural information into the learning, showing superior performance compared to standard GNNs~\cite{bouritsas2023improving, tan:2023federated}.
-To increase GNN's representation power , \cite{bouritsas2023improving} introduces structural information to the aggregation function.
-The authors demonstrate that the proposed architecture is strictly more expressive than standard GNNs. \textsc{FedStar}~\cite{tan:2023federated}, presents an FL scheme to exploit explicit structural information by sharing universal structural knowledge among clients to enhance local performance.
-No work has leveraged explicit structural information in subgraph FL.
+To overcome this obstacle, some works explicitly incorporate structural information into the learning, showing superior performance compared to standard GNNs~\citep{bouritsas2023improving, tan:2023federated}.
+To increase GNN's representation power, \citet{bouritsas2023improving} introduces structural information to the aggregation function.
+The authors demonstrate that the proposed architecture is strictly more expressive than standard GNNs. \textsc{FedStar}~\citep{tan:2023federated} presents an FL scheme where clients share explicit structural information to enhance local performance.
+No work has leveraged explicit structural information in SFL.